jmfer1/discord-bot-cheat-sheet/README.md

 ### Code commands in separate files

 For bots with several commands, it is recommended to code each command on a separate .js file.
-For this to work, create a folder ```commands``` in the bot directory
+For this to work, create a folder ```commands``` in the bot directory and add the code below to the main file:

 ```sh
 // Get into other JS files